underhillanna/PhotosynQ-Documentation/faq/_photosynthesis.md

 #### What are we measuring here?
-Photosynq is a platform to help you identifying plant phenotypes.
+PhotosynQ is a platform to help you identifying plant phenotypes.
 Our standard measurement protocol will collect the following parameters*:

 | Parameter | What does it mean? |
 | ---------- | ------- |